What is code obfuscation?

 Code obfuscation is the process of modifying an app’s binary to make it harder for humans to understand.
-Obfuscation hides function and class names in your compiled Dart code, making it difficult for an attacker to reverse engineer your proprietary app.
+Obfuscation hides function and class names in your compiled Dart code, replacing each symbol with another symbol, making it difficult for an attacker to reverse engineer your proprietary app.

 $ flutter build apk --obfuscate --split-debug-info=/<project-name>/<directory>

 Once you’ve obfuscated your binary, save the symbols file.
 You need this if you later want to de-obfuscate a stack trace.